Can I Claim My Spouse as a Dependent on My Tax Return?

 How to Claim Your Spouse's Personal Exemption

-In the second and third situations, you would indicate your own name at the top of the return.
-Then you would mark the appropriate filing status, either married filing separately or head of household.
+Indicate your own name at the top of the return in the second and third situations, then mark the appropriate filing status, either married filing separately or head of household.
 Then, according to the IRS in Publication 501:

 "To claim the exemption for your spouse, check the box on line 6b of Form 1040 or Form 1040A and enter the name of your spouse in the space to the right of the box.
 Enter the SSN or ITIN of your spouse in the space provided at the top of Form 1040 or Form 1040A."